 - Tap water in Plettenberg is totally safe to drink, as it is all over South Africa.

 - Even though Plettenberg Bay is a popular beach town, it can get chilly during the winter, spring, and autumn, so make sure you pack a light jacket for the evenings.

 - Don’t forget travel insurance for your trip to South Africa!
 This Plettenberg Bay itinerary includes a whole lot of activities in nature.
 You don’t want to end up in debt if anything were to happen during your trip.
-I highly recommend purchasing your travel insurance online via World Nomads (it’s really easy!).
-It will cover you on any adventurous activities that other insurances won’t cover you for, like abseiling.
+If you’re still on the lookout for travel insurance for your trip, I highly recommend Safety Wing.

 Disclaimer: This post was written in collaboration with Plettenberg Bay Tourism Board.
 However, all opinions are my own.